HB9VQQ/WSPRBeacon/README.md

 ![image](https://user-images.githubusercontent.com/75934980/118846833-665b5480-b8cd-11eb-8c84-0a258b85ec0d.png)

 Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above mentioned [requirements](https://github.com/HB9VQQ/WSPRBeacon/blob/main/README.md#what-is-required-to-participate) and if you want to participate in the Intl.
 WSPR Beacon Project.
-Please answer these six questions in your email:
+Please answer these seven questions in your email:

 1. What is the Beacon callsign you'll be using?
 2. What is the planned Beacon location?
 3. What Antenna will be used for the Beacon?
+4. Is the Antenna installed as a vertical omni directional?
-4. Will the Antenna cover at least 80,40,20,15 and 10m Band with an SWR < 2:1?
+5. Will the Antenna cover at least 80,40,20,15 and 10m Band with an SWR < 2:1?
-5. Do you agree to run the Beacon 24x7x365 (Best effort)?
+6. Do you agree to run the Beacon 24x7x365 (Best effort)?
-6. HAM Radio Club or individual?
+7. HAM Radio Club or individual?

 #### Project Milestones